muarshad01/Quran_Progress/18_surah_al_kahf.md

 ***

 ## Surah Al-Kahf contains four prominent stories, each offering unique lessons and guidance for believers.
-1. These are the story of the `Companions of the Cave`, a tale of faith and perseverance in the face of persecution.
+1. These are the story of the `Companions of the Cave`, a tale of faith-and-perseverance in the face of persecution.
-2. The second story is about `the man with two gardens`, highlighting the dangers of wealth and the importance of gratitude.
+2. The second story is about `the man with two gardens`, highlighting the dangers-of-wealth and the importance-of-gratitude.
-3. The third story revolves around `Moses and Khidr`, emphasizing the pursuit of knowledge and divine wisdom.
+3. The third story revolves around `Moses and Khidr`, emphasizing the pursuit-of-knowledge and divine-wisdom.
-4. Finally, the story of `Dhul-Qarnayn` focuses on power, justice, and the pursuit of goodness.
+4. Finally, the story of `Dhul-Qarnayn` focuses on power, justice, and the pursuit-of-goodness.

 ***